elasticsearch-dump/elasticsearch-dump/README.md

                     Set to true to right trim all columns.
                     (default : false)
 --csvLTrim
                     Set to true to left trim all columns.
                     (default : false)
+--csvHandleNestedData
+                    Set to true to handle nested JSON/CSV data.
+                    NB : This is a very optioninated implementaton !
+                    (default : false)
+--csvIdColumn
+                    Name of the column to extract the record identifier (id) from When exporting to CSV this column can be used to override the default id (@id) column name (default : null)
+--csvIndexColumn
+                    Name of the column to extract the record index from When exporting to CSV this column can be used to override the default index (@index) column name (default : null)
+--csvTypeColumn
+                    Name of the column to extract the record type from When exporting to CSV this column can be used to override the default type (@type) column name (default : null)
 --help
                     This page
 ```